 In this article, I explain what end-of-cycle review is about and how leaders can use the process to better manage program implementation and resource allocations.
 You might find this discussion on some key concepts of Cycle-based Budgeting helpful as a reference.
+You can also find an end-of-cycle review summary template with two examples on the CBB Toolkit page.

 End-of-cycle (EOC) is an opportunity created in cycle-based budgeting (CBB) to routinely scrutinize existing investment items for continuation and/or adjustments.
 When an item reaches its end of investment cycle, two things must take place.
 One is that the investment must be reviewed based on certain criteria.
 The other is that a decision must be made about the action(s) to be taken on the investment item.